 MAAK Attorneys in the Netherlands has noticed that many manufacturing companies face challenges in the area of occupational health and safety legislation and the related liability issues.
 How do I map out the risks regarding employer’s liability?
 What should I do in the event of an industrial accident?
 How do I communicate with the supervisor?
 MAAK’s attorneys in the Netherlands help players in the manufacturing industry with these questions.
-Paul Otto discusses the most important insights for the manufacturing industry.

 Last week was all about the employee.
 28 April is the ‘Day for Safety and Health at Work’, which draws attention to occupational safety.
 28 April is also Workers’ Memorial Day, which commemorates victims of industrial accidents.
 1 May is Labour Day, which – in short – is all about fair terms of employment and good working conditions.
 All the more reason for us to put our pens to the wheel and explain once again what is expected of an employer under the Working Conditions Act (Arbowet) and the Working Conditions Regulations.

 The Working Conditions Act enshrines the right of employees to a safe and healthy workplace.
 The primary responsibility for setting up a workplace lies with the actual employer.
 He is obliged to pursue a health and safety policy aimed at protecting the health and safety of employees.
 This applies to salaried employees, but also to self-employed workers, temporary workers and apprentices.

 WHAT IS THE Dutch DEFINITION OF EMPLOYER’S LIABILITY?